Updated: Jun 19

 First, you have to accept all of your sides for yourself.
 This isn’t easy.

-I know I have had to battle my own negative self-talker who was always telling me nasty things about myself.
+I've had to battle my own negative self-talker who was always telling me nasty things about myself.
 I believed the thought that I was unlovable.
 Probably because I never let anyone who said they loved me really know everything about me.
-I have been able to stop acting with a few trusted loved ones, and they are still here.
+I've been able to stop acting with a few trusted loved ones, and they are still here.

 Accept all of your sides as normal and work on the areas that you aren’t proud of.